systeminit/si/docs/DEVELOPMENT_ENVIRONMENT.md

 WSL2 users should be able to use either Docker Desktop for WSL2 or Docker Engine (i.e. installing and using `docker` within the distro and not interacting with the host).

+#### Rancher Desktop

+Since [Rancher Desktop](https://rancherdesktop.io/) provides the ability to use the [moby](https://github.com/moby/moby), you can use it to run and develop the System Initiative software.
+However, it is untested, and you may need to further configuration depending on your platform.
+For example, on WSL2 via Windows, you may need to configure credentials in `~/.local/share`.

 ### (Optional) Direnv

 [Direnv](https://direnv.net/) (version >= 2.30) with [nix-direnv](https://github.com/nix-community/nix-direnv) can